Skip to main content

 Controller and Input Tuning

 • Map essentials: Map critical actions to physical buttons to bypass touch lag.
-See best controller setups for emulator gaming on iPhone.
+See best controller setup for Android emulator gaming on iPhone.

 • Dead zones: Set modest dead zones to avoid micro-stutter from noisy sticks.